uktrade/platform-tools/dbt_copilot_helper/COMMANDS.md

 [↩ Parent](#copilot-helper-domain)

-    Creates missing subdomains if they do not already exist and creates certificates for those subdomains.
+    Creates subdomains if they do not exist and then creates certificates for them.

 ## Usage